Chandeni: Agriculture

 There is an acute ground level water shortage due to the weather conditions.
-An irrigation canal exists but has not held water since 1996.
 The main method of irrigation is underground, non-submersible water pumps.
 Wells are dug to a depth of around 200 ft and then bored deeper in order to reach the water level.
 The potors are kept at the bottom of such dry wells reaching the water level through pipes.
-The major crops of this area are millet, wheat, sorghum and chickpea.
+The major crops of this area are millet, wheat, sorghum, chickpea,mustard,cotton and bajra.